tjvantoll/articles/kendo/forms/article.md

 };
 ```

 To add a validation message you’ll need to use three additional provided props: `valid`, `visited`, and `validationMessage`.
-The code below takes these new props, and uses them to display a validation message to the user when the field is erred.
+The code below takes these new props, and uses them to display a validation message to the user on fields with errors.

 ``` JavaScript
 const Input = (fieldProps) => {